-- Click on Workflow to get a visual representation of how your files are connected.
+To get a visual representation of how your files are connected, click on Workflow.

 When you run the connection, data in the destination Excel tab will be refreshed with the latest data from the CSV file.
 For this reason, it’s best not to edit or analyze your data inside the Sheetgo tab because changes will be removed when the connection is updated.